-Fancy Free offers dozens of options if you want to hop into the car instead of the boat.
+Fancy Free offers dozens of options if you want to get out and explore.
 This part of Eastern Ontario is full of history and scenic beauty.
+It has been recognized by UNESCO as being world-class in two ways: as a UNESCO World Heritage Site and as a UNESCO Biosphere Reserve.

 Tour the Rideau Canal System